 The analyst studies the data to determine the frequency with which events occur and the extent to which they are associated with other events.
-This information is passed along to line and investigative units to make them more aware and effective.
+This information is passed along to investigative units to make them more aware and effective.
 Staff units use crime analysis in strategic planning related to crime trends, agency resource allocation and crime prevention.

 Types of Analyses:

 Strategic Crime Analysis is designed to meet the needs of the Sheriff and his Command Staff.
 It identifies unusual, unexpected, or higher than normal crime patterns or trends.
 This level of analysis attempts to project future crime trends.